CumulusNetworks/docs/content/cumulus-linux-51/Layer-2/Link-Layer-Discovery-Protocol.md

 ### Transmit QoS TLVs

 You can enable the transmission of QoS TLVs (ETS Configuration, ETS Recommendation, PFC Configuration) on an interface.
-By default, transmission of all TLV types is disabled on an interface.
+By default, transmission of all TLV types is disabled on interfaces.

 {{%notice note%}}
 Adding the QoS TLVs to LLDP packets on an interface relies on PFC and ETS configuration from `switchd`.
 Refer to {{<link url="Quality-of-Service" text="Quality of Service">}} for information on configuring PFC and ETS.